bfenetworks/bfe/docs/en_us/modules/mod_access/mod_access.md

 ## Introduction

-The mod_access module writes request logs and session logs in the specified format.
+mod_access writes request logs and session logs in the specified format.

 ## Module Configuration